sammi-turner/Crab-BASIC/README.md

 ### Subroutines

-Gosub and return in this dialect work in a similar fashion to most BASICs.
+Gosub and return work in a similar fashion to most BASICs.

 For example, this program